Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector

-The default GENIE model is custom tuned to NOvA and external data using the same model as in our recent 3-flavor oscillation paper~\cite{NOvA:2023iam}.
-These tunings include adjusting the Valencia MEC model to match a subset of NOvA ND data as described in Ref.~\cite{MartinezCasales:2023bkf}.
-Final state interactions are simulated using the $hN$ semiclassical intranuclear cascade model~\cite{Salcedo:1987md}.
-In the NOvA implementation the pion fate parameters (mean free path and charge-exchange, absorption, and elastic scattering) were adjusted to improve agreement with pion-carbon data.
-This custom tuning, referred to as ``NOvA Tune v2", is used in this analysis.
+The model used in this analysis, called ``NOvA Tune v2", is the same model as in our recent 3-flavor oscillation paper~\cite{NOvA:2023iam}.
+It includes custom tuning applied to the default GENIE model to adjust the Valencia MEC model to match a subset of NOvA ND data as described in Ref.~\cite{MartinezCasales:2023bkf}.
+The adjustments to pion fate parameters described above are also part of this custom tune.

 The final-state particles emerging from the nucleus are propagated through the detector using a detailed Geant4 (v4.10)~\cite{GEANT4:2002zbu} simulation of the NOvA ND and surrounding materials.
 The detector response is simulated using measured detector and optical parameters, including scintillator light yield, fiber attenuation, and channel-by-channel calibration constants from cosmic-ray muons together with a detailed model of the electronics response~\cite{Mufson:2015kga,Aurisano:2015oxj,Anfimov:2020okt}.